irisnet/irisnet/WHITEPAPER.md

 * `ProviderAddress ([]byte)`: The provider's blockchain address

-* `BindingType (enum)`: Can be one of `Local` or `Global`; choose `Global` if a provider wants the binding to be exposed to the rest of the world;
+* `BindingType (enum)`: Can be one of `Local` or `Global`; choose `Global` if a provider wants the binding to be exposed to outside of its own chain as defined in`BindingExposedChainIDs ([]enum)` ;
-  otherwise, use `Local`
+  otherwise, use `Local` which means only the binding is only exposed within the local blockchain

+* `BindingExposedChainIDs ([]enum)`: The ID of the blockchains where the binding can be exposed.
+This parameter can be empty if the `BindingType (enum)` takes value as `Local`

 * `ProviderDeposit (int64)`: To create an effective binding, the provider must put down a deposit (in terms of IRIS token amount) that is greater than